check-spelling-sandbox/jsdelivr/Terms of Use.md

 - maximum size of a single package,
 - blocking of certain file extensions.

 When requesting a resource that does not meet these limits, you will get an error response indicating the reason.
-The limits are set considerably higher than needed for most projects and may be further increased or removed for legitimate projects on request.
+The limits are set considerably beyond what most projects need but may be further increased or removed for legitimate projects on request.

 ## 5. Soft Limits and Recommendations (jsDelivr CDN)